Tenacom/Buildvana.Sdk/docs/Diagnostics.md

 All diagnostics issued by Buildvana SDK have a `BVSDK` prefix.
 All numbers start from 1000, so there are no leading zeros.

 Each module is assigned a contiguous range of 100 diagnostics, as listed below.
-The first range are reserved for the SDK itself and for source generators.
+The first ranges are reserved for the SDK itself and for source generators.

 ## Buildvana SDK core (1000-1099)